jdevfullstack-tutorials/github-for-non-code-writers/README.md

 Initialize your repo:
 - think of an elegant name of your repo, this will also appear as part of the URL
-- make it private first so that it is still your draft,
+- make it private first so that it is still your draft
 - fill in the description by powerful words describing your entire work, this will also be used by GitHub Pages when you turn your repo into a web page and